pascallaliberte/sharpen.page/understand.md

 1. **You need to have recent buyers** who would be ready to talk about their purchase story on an hour-long call.
 5 interviews minimum, but 10 is sufficient. **Or**, enough cancellations that we can talk to 5-10 recent people leaving your product.
 2. [Start by answering these questions {% include svg/caret-bottom.svg.html %}](#start){: .cta-btn }  below, so we can start getting to know each other and so I can understand how I can help.
 I'll write back with some more questions.
 3. Once I get a good sense of how I can be helpful, I'll provide you with a proposal with some options to go forward.
+Options start at a few thousand dollars.

 [twitter]: https://twitter.com/pascallaliberte